SECURITY / ACCESS CONTROL #

 Look through the log files of your web server for the string ‘ “-” “-”‘.
 Lots of requests there aren’t there?
 I found 914 requests yesterday.
 Those are requests without a USER_AGENT or HTTP_REFERER and almost all of them are suspicious because they weren’t followed by requests for images, stylesheets. or Javascript files.
 Unfortunately the WordPress cron server also falls into this category so you need to filter out requests from your own server’s IP address.

 This morning I checked up on a spam trackback that came in.
-This one came from 85.177.33.196:

 http://ocaoimh.ie/2005/03/01/i-am-bored-sites-for-when-youre-bored/all-comments/